Italy at a Glance

 Buying a Car in Italy

 If bringing your own car to Italy is too inconvenient and expensive for you, buying a car is not a bad alternative.
 Quattro Ruote is a good website for finding both new and used cars in Italy.
-The process of buying a car will be similar to almost any other country.
-Be aware that things are greatly simplified if you have legal residence in Italy before purchasing a vehicle.
+The process of buying a car is similar to almost any other country.
+Be aware that things are made much simpler if you have legal residence in Italy before purchasing a vehicle.